Enhanced superconducting properties of Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ films with sub-50-nm thickness: Results and discussion

 At room temperature, the resistivity $\rho_{xx}$(300\,K) closely matches that of optimally-doped Bi-2212 single crystals \cite{WATA97} and is only marginally higher than that reported for 200\,nm thick Bi-2212 films \cite{KONS99a}.
 This demonstrates that the substantial reduction in film thickness does not significantly increase the resistivity.
 Overall, these characteristics are consistent with those expected from high-quality, optimally doped copper-oxide superconductors.

+Despite having a thickness of about 13 unit cells, our Bi-2212 films demonstrate remarkable stability.
+Following the initial measurement, we re-examined the temperature dependence of the resistivity of sample B after 319 days.
+This is illustrated as solid and dashed lines in {Fig.~\ref{fig:rho_TEM}a}, respectively.
+During the 319 days between measurements, the sample underwent several processes, including temperature cycling in both a vacuum and a helium atmosphere for various investigations.
+It was also mailed, rinsed in acetone, reconnected multiple times, and stored in a desiccator with dry air at room temperature.
+As a result of these procedures, the critical temperature experienced a drop of $\Delta T_\mathrm{c,inf} = 2.8\,\mathrm{K}$, and the normal state resistivity increased by 5\% at 150 K.

 In external magnetic fields applied perpendicular to the film surface---and thus orthogonal to the CuO$_2$ layers---the superconducting transitions broaden significantly, forming the characteristic `fan-shape' commonly observed in copper-oxide superconductors.
-The inset of Fig.~\ref{fig:MR}(a) illustrates this pronounced effect, consistent with earlier results obtained on 400\,nm thick Bi-2212 films \cite{RI94}.
+The inset of Fig.~\ref{fig:MR}a illustrates this pronounced effect, consistent with earlier results obtained on 400\,nm thick Bi-2212 films \cite{RI94}.

-An Arrhenius plot of the magnetoresistivity, shown in Fig.~\ref{fig:MR}(a), reveals linear behavior for $T\lesssim 91$\,K, indicative of thermally-assisted flux flow (TAFF).
+An Arrhenius plot of the magnetoresistivity, shown in Fig.~\ref{fig:MR}a, reveals linear behaviour for $T\lesssim 91$\,K, indicative of thermally-assisted flux flow (TAFF).
 In this regime, the resistivity can be described as

 where $U$ is the vortex pinning energy and $ k_{\mathrm{B}}$ the Boltzmann constant.
 Independent tests at selected points confirmed that $\rho_{xx}(B,T)$ is ohmic up to currents an order of magnitude larger than those used in the main measurements.
 In zero magnetic field, however, the Arrhenius law no longer applies, and the curve acquires a negative curvature, presumably due to the absence of Abrikosov vortices.
-Notably, in our film, the Arrhenius relation holds perfectly over three decades of $\rho_{xx}(B,T)$, closely resembling the behavior reported in single-crystal experiments \cite{PALS88}.
+Notably, in our film, the Arrhenius relation holds perfectly over three decades of $\rho_{xx}(B,T)$, closely resembling the behaviour reported in single-crystal experiments \cite{PALS88}.
 This contrasts earlier work on molecular-beam epitaxy (MBE) grown Bi-2212 films with 100\,nm thickness, which exhibited a slight negative curvature and thus introduced uncertainties in determining the pinning energy $U$ \cite{KUCE92}.